openhab/openhab-addons/addons/binding/org.openhab.binding.systeminfo/README.md

 The binding supports only one thing type - **computer**.
 This thing represents a system with one storage volume, one display device and one network adapter.

+If multiple storage or display devices support is needed, new thing type has to be defined.
+This is workaround until [this issue] (https://github.com/eclipse/smarthome/issues/588) is resolved and it is possible to add dynamically channels to DSL defined thing.

 ## Discovery

 Discovery is not necessary.